-11.2 Show Hunter and Childs/Junior Classes - Hack, Galloway, and Pony
+Show Hunter and Childs/Junior Classes - Hack, Galloway and Pony

-A Show Hunter should possess more substance than the modern ridden Show Horse, but it must be emphasised they should be quality animals.
+A Show Hunter should possess more substance than the modern ridden Show Horse but it must be emphasised they should be quality animals.
 A quality Show Hunter must create the impression that it is capable of hunting over a variety of terrain - this militates against any weakness in conformation which would prevent this, and he must do it comfortably and safely for his rider.
-The Show Hunter in competition is not required to jump other than in Working Hunter Events

-The Show Hunter should have short, well-defined cannons with sufficient forearm and second thigh.
-He must cover the ground in all paces with a well-balanced gallop, moving from the shoulder, and with the hind legs well under.
+The Show Hunter in competition is not required to jump other than in Working Hunter Events cover the ground in all paces with a well-balanced gallop, moving from the shoulder, and with the hind legs well under.
 A certain amount of knee action is permitted, while a flat, stilted action is unacceptable.